kstenerud/concise-encoding/cte-specification.md

 Represents a date & time.

-The date-time format is based on the ISO 8601 extended format, but is more restricted:
+The date-time format is a restricted form of the ISO 8601 extended format:

  * Time zones are mandatory.
  * Time intervals are not allowed.